 - Cancellation and late fees are discouraged although, reimbursable if fees incurred are the result of a business decision or due to serious unpredictable or unavoidable personal reason, which is at the discretion of department leadership.
 These costs will not be reimbursed when the fee is incurred for personal purposes or are determined to be avoidable.

 - Business-related telephone, internet, and communication charges, including those incurred at a hotel business center, are reimbursable when documented by original receipts or are included in the itemized lodging receipt, and supported by a business purpose.

 - Rates for Alaska, Hawaii and the US Territories are located on the Defense Travel Management Office website.

-- The United States Department of State Foreign Meals/Lodging Per Diem Allowances for lodging and meals are located on the State Department website.
+- Rates for international travel lodging and meals are located on the US Department of State Office of Allowances rates website.

 - Travel related expenses submitted for reimbursement by vendors, contractors or other non-employees must follow University Travel policy designated by the State of Arizona when conducting state business.
 Exceptions include when a written agreement or a contract is in place and signed by a University designee with signature authority.
 Substantiated travel reimbursements with original itemized receipts under the IRS accountable plan are not reported on the IRS Form 1099.

 Long Term Travel